gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 [`pluggy`](https://pluggy.readthedocs.io/) over global registration side effects.

-**Moshe's principles for a Pythonic DSL:** require explicit imports, stay discoverable (jump-to-definition must work), support standard testing and debugging, leverage familiar syntax instead of custom parsers, start small and let users fall back to plain Python when the DSL runs out, and don't surprise people who know Python well.
+**Moshe's principles for a Pythonic DSL:** require explicit imports, stay discoverable (jump-to-definition must work), support standard testing and debugging, use familiar syntax instead of custom parsers, start small and let users fall back to plain Python when the DSL runs out, and don't surprise people who know Python well.
 Build a DSL when users interact with your system through the same three or four patterns repeatedly.
 Skip it for one-off or highly variable tasks.